vutrandn94/maintainance-minio-cluster/README.md

 ```

-## SOLUTION: Replace the new mount volume with one that has more free disk space
+## SOLUTION: Replace mount volume with one that has more free disk space (Take advantage of the HEALING feature)